Madhuri-Dhum/mini-blog-app/README.md

 # Non-admin Users without myBlogs=true:
 Can only view approved blogs.
-Can filter by userId if provided (for example, if userId is given, show approved blogs from that user).
+Can filter by userId if provided (pass user Id) (for example, if userId is given, show approved blogs from that user).